 If you know you are under investigation, you should lawyer up as soon as possible.
 Defense attorneys conduct independent probes, which place you in a readier position if the D.A. prosecutes.1

 Police detectives may phone or show up at suspects’ doorsteps.
-But often pre-files remains secret.
+But often pre-files remain secret.
 Covert operations reduce the chances that suspects will flee or destroy evidence (NRS 199.220).

 It varies case-to-case.
 Some can last months.
 This is not unusual in cases involving:

 It depends.
 Sometimes police have insufficient probable cause to arrest a suspect.
 Therefore the police will conduct a pre-file investigation.
 If they gather adequate evidence, they will conduct an arrest, and the D.A. will file charges.

 In other cases, an arrest is the start of a pre-file investigation.
 Getting arrested does not necessarily mean that the D.A. has enough evidence to press charges.
 Therefore whenever a suspect is arrested, the case typically goes into screening.
 This is when the D.A. examines (screens) the police reports to decide whether the case is strong enough to bring criminal charges.
 If there is not enough evidence, the D.A. will deny the case.
 This means no criminal charges will be brought.

 In more serious or high-profile cases, police may have enough probable cause to arrest a suspect but will hold off on until they gather all available evidence through the investigation.
 Then they might pursue an indictment, where a grand injury – instead of one judge – finds that there is probable cause for arrest.
 This way the D.A. is confident from the beginning they have a strong case and can formally press charges shortly after the arrest.2

 No. Never speak to police.
 People have the Constitutional right against self-incrimination.
 This is the right to remain silent.
 And choosing to remain silent cannot be used against suspects in court.3

 Meanwhile, giving damning statements to police can sink a defense.
 It is difficult to get statements or confessions excluded as evidence.